Charles Krauthammer, prominent conservative voice, has died

 Ever blunt in his criticisms, Krauthammer was an “intense disliker” the liberal columnist E.J.
 Dionne told Politico in 2009.
 And opponents had words for him.
 Christopher Hitchens once called him the “newest of the neocon mini-windbags,” with the “arduous job, in an arduous time, of being an unpredictable conformist.”

 He was attacked for his politics, and for his predictions.
 He was so confident of quick success in Iraq he initially labeled the 2003 invasion “The Three Week War” and defended the conflict for years.
 He also backed the George W. Bush administration’s use of torture as an “uncontrolled experiment” carried out “sometimes clumsily, sometimes cruelly, indeed, sometimes wrongly.
 But successfully.
 It kept us safe.”
-He was sure that Obama would lose in 2008 because of lingering fears from the Sept.
-11, 2001 attacks, and foresaw Mitt Romney defeating him in 2012.

 But he prided himself on his rejection of orthodoxy and took on Republicans, too, observing during a Fox special in 2013 that “If you’re going to leave the medical profession because you think you have something to say, you betray your whole life if you don’t say what you think and if you don’t say it honestly and bluntly.”